 A new topic has been started under the heading Money Matters, and the two first articles are about bank regulation and climate change policy.
 Enjoy.

-This website badly need some graphics of what Ultra Compact Cities could look like to spice it up, and I’m wondering if there are anyone out there who’d like to contribute?
+This website badly need some graphics of what Ultra Compact Cities could look like to spice it up, and I’m wondering if there are any volunteers out there who’d like to contribute?
 Please send me a note if you can help out!

 I once visited Plovdiv, in Bulgaria, and stayed B&B in a communist era housing complex.